brunopk/sc-rpi/README.md

 **SC RPi (Strip Controller for Raspberry Pi) provides a simple MQTT API to control WS2812B LED strips connected to a Raspberry Pi, which can also be integrated with Home Assistant.**

-- For more information about how to build the circuit, see `doc/circuit.md`
-- For more information about MQTT and how it's used in SC RPi, see `doc/mqtt.md`
-- For API documentation, see `/doc/commands.md`

 ## Requirements

 - Raspberry Pi 3 with Raspberry Pi OS